mbenke/zpf2020/Slides/12Concur/12concur.md

 -- |Read the next value from the Chan.
 ~~~

-NB this is available as `Control.Concurrent.Chan` but try to avoid cheating
+NB this is available as `Control.Concurrent.Chan` but try to implement your solution before peeking.

 # Bank accounts